-Further details regarding our performance management and evaluation are provided further in paragraph 5.4 >>>>
+Further details regarding our performance management and evaluation are provided further in paragraph 5.4 >>>

-It is foreseen the deferral/holding of 80% of the incentive in 5 years, in cash and shares, with payout subject to the achievement of future performance conditions over the following financial years.
+It is foreseen the deferral/holding of 75% of the incentive in 5 years, in cash and shares, with payout subject to the achievement of future performance conditions over the following financial years.

-All the installments are subject to the application of malus and/or claw-back conditions, as legally enforceable.
+All the installments are subject to the application of malus and claw-back conditions, as legally enforceable.

-The 50% of the overall incentive is paid in UniCredit shares, whose number is defined considering the arithmetic mean of the official market price of UniCredit ordinary shares during the month preceding the Board to which the 2017 bonuses are submitted.
+Approximately 55% of the overall incentive is paid in UniCredit shares, whose number to be allocated in the respective installments shall be defined in 2020, on the basis of the arithmetic mean of the official market price of UniCredit ordinary shares during the month preceding the Board to which the 2019 bonuses are submitted, after having evaluated performance achievements.